 1st June 2013

-Heritage Square is to the south-west of Denver, and is one of the few parks in the United States to have no admission or parking fees.
+Heritage Amusement Park is to the south-west of Denver, and is one of the few parks in the United States to have no admission or parking fees.
 We began our visit with the concrete trough Alpine Slide, an installation built with two parallel tracks, one for slow riders and one for fast riders.
 The latter was our obvious choice, but for whatever reason it wasn't possible to pick up much speed, with my sled shuddering badly as it rounded corners.
 Once back at ground level we rode the Python Pit (#1913) and powered Miner Mike before heading for the exit.

 1st June 2013